 The International Congress of Linguists recognises this rapid deterioration of linguistic diversity as a crisis.
 The United National Educational, Scientific and Cultural Organization (UNESCO) and the United Nations are also making these facts known through world language recognition programmes and compilations of endangered languages.

 As the world’s economy shrinks and communications speed up, our need to have common languages in which to communicate has outweighed the benefits of diverse expression.
 Currently, the most dominant languages include Arabic, English, Spanish and Mandarin, simply because they have the most native speakers globally.

-What if your native language is Japanese, Hindi, Greek or Portuguese?
-Does it make sense to teach your children and grandchildren the language that was passed down to you?
-Or do you encourage them to study English as a Second Language (ESL) or even become multilingual at the youngest age possible?
+But what if your native language goes extinct?
+Is it Japanese, Hindi or Portuguese?
+Does it make sense to teach your children and grandchildren the language that you inherited?
+Or do you encourage them to study English as a Second Language?
 If enough people choose to speak in the home the same language taught in schools, heard in the media and used internationally, it is easy to see how easily languages can become endangered in only one generation.

-Just think: Saving the scrapbooks and letters from an older relative in your native language might not even make sense!
-It is likely that future family members won’t be able to understand them anyway, without hiring professional translators.
+Just think: Saving the scrapbooks and letters from an older relative might not even make sense!
+It’s likely that future family members won’t be able to understand them anyway, without hiring professional translators.

 At Renaissance Translations, we take our role in sustaining linguistic diversity very seriously.
-When we are given the opportunity to work on a unique combination of languages or a project that could save critical information from being inaccessible to future descendants, we are truly honoured.
+If you assign us a work on a unique combination of languages or a project that could save critical information, we’ll give extra attention to this project.
 Let us preserve your cultural heritage by translating and protecting your family heirlooms.